liulog/hyperbench-riscv-rs/README.md

-# hyperbench-riscv
+# hyperbench-riscv-rs
-A RISC-V hypervisor benchmark suite
+A RISC-V hypervisor benchmark suite in Rust.